illiakovalenkoo/MusicJavaAndroid/doc/README.md

 - **App Crashes on Start** → Ensure you have granted **Storage Permissions** in **Settings > Apps > MusicApp > Permissions** (only needed for external files).
 - **Emulator Runs Slowly** → Enable **Hardware Acceleration** in Android Studio settings.
 - **APK Installation Blocked** → Enable installation from unknown sources in your device settings.
+- **APK Not Found** → Ensure the APK is in the correct location: `app/build/outputs/apk/release/musicapp-release.apk`.

 ## 3. Project Structure